Metro-east football players still starring in Division I

 OKLAHOMA

-- Austin Seibert, kicker-punter Belleville West: Seibert went 1-2 on his field goal attempts with a long of 39 yards.
-Seibert was also 6-6 on extra points to go along with three punts that averaged 37.3 yards.
-Oklahoma went on the beat Texas 45-40.
+- Austin Seibert, kicker-punter Belleville West: Seibert went 1-1 on his field goal attempts with a long of 34 yards.
+Seibert was also 5-5 on extra points to go along with four punts that averaged 45.0 yards.
+Oklahoma went on the beat Kansas State 38-17.

 ILLINOIS

-- Darius Mosely, DB, O’Fallon: Mosley recorded four tackles and one interception in the 34-31 loss to Purdue.
+- Darius Mosely, DB, O’Fallon: Mosley recorded four tackles, a tackle for a loss, a fumble revovery and one interception in the 24-7 win over Rutgers.

 WESTERN KENTUCKY

-- Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 10 of 10 snaps (7 extra points, 1 field goal, 2 punts) in a 55-52 loss to Louisiana Tech University.
+- Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 12 out of 12 snaps (5 field goals, 5 extra points, 2 punts) in the 44-43 double OT win over Middle Tennessee State University.

 SIU CARBONDALE

 - Chase Allen, LB, Belleville East.
-Allen recorded five tackles in the 45-39 loss to South Dakota State.
+Allen recorded four tackles in the 31-28 loss to Illinois State.

-- Craig James, DB, Edwardsville.
-James recorded three tackles and three pass break ups in the 45-39 loss to South Dakota State.

 - Markese Jackson, LB, East St. Louis.
-Jackson recorded two tackles in the 45-39 loss to South Dakota State.
+Jackson recorded three tackles in the 31-28 loss to Illinois State.

 NORTH DAKOTA STATE

-- Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded three tackles in the 27-3 win over Missouri State.
+- Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded nine tackles, two tackles for a loss and one sack in the 19-17 loss to South Dakota State.

-- Dom, Davis, CB, Belleville West: Davis recorded three tackles in the 27-3 win over Missouri State.
+- Dom, Davis, CB, Belleville West: Davis recorded three tackles in the 19-17 loss to South Dakota State.

 SOUTH DAKOTA STATE

-- Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 106 yards and passed for 466 yards in the 45-39 win over Southern Illinois Carbondale.
+- Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 220 yards and passed for 303 yards in the 19-17 win over North Dakota State.

 Comments